rgerum/open_gpias/docs/assembling_setup.rst

 Measure impulse response and calculate equalizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - execute "equalizer_prestimulus.py"
-- if error "didn't find an apropriate noisefactor, is the microphone plugged in, the dezibelmeter at the right attenuation and the amplifier turned on?" occurs:
+- if error "didn't find an appropriate noise factor, is the microphone plugged in, the dezibelmeter at the right attenuation and the amplifier turned on?" occurs:
     - did you do all of the questioned?
     - if not do it and try again
     - if yes try again and see if you hear a sound and if your dB device shows something, if not increase the Variable noisefactor_max and try again
 - if no error:
     - does the graph "residual error signal power (logarithmic)" look correct? if yes follow the steps below.
-If not try again after you cecked if all the parameters are correct and everything is plugged in correct.
+If not try again after you checked if all the parameters are correct and everything is plugged in correct.
 - copy "equalizer praestimulus lautsprecher.npy" into the folder "as_setup/Stimulation gui"
 - execute "equalizer_startlestimulus.py.py"
 - if error "didn't find an apropriate noisefactor, is the microphone plugged in, the dezibelmeter at the right attenuation and the amplifier turned on?" occurs: